 The 1939 Register 4

 In the 1939 Register, Sidney, Annie and Nancy are at 20 Ringshall.
 Sidney is a Carpenter, Annie has “Unpaid Domestic Duties” and Nancy is a Laundry Hand, probably at Donald Goodman’s laundry just down the road at 14 Ringshall.

-In mid-May 1940, Sidney volunteered for the Local Defence Force, which later became the Home Guard.
+In mid-May 1940, Sidney (Jubal) Jones volunteered for the Local Defence Force, which later became the Home Guard.
 He is named on PC Parker’s original list of volunteers, which shows the group divided into four sections.
 He was in No 1 Section, based in Ringshall.
-Men from Little Gaddesden, Ringshall, Hudnall and Great Gaddesden all served in No 5 Platoon, part of the Berkhamsted Company (No 7, later B Company) of the 7th Hertfordshire Battalion.

 Jubal Jones 11

-Corporal Sidney “Jubal” Jones is included in the 1942 Home Guard photograph shown below.
-Known locally as Jubal Jones, it is believed that the reason for this was that he was born in the year of Queen Victoria’s Golden Jubilee.
+Sidney was known locally as Jubal Jones.
+It is believed that the reason for this was that he was born in the year of Queen Victoria’s Golden Jubilee.

 By the time of his death on 3rd March 1969, Sidney’s address was 1 Chapel Close, Hudnall, where he lived with his daughter Nancy and her family.
 81 year old Sidney James Jones was buried at St Peter and St Paul’s Church, Little Gaddesden on 7th March 1969; the service at the grave was conducted by the Methodist Minister.

 2. Little Gaddesden Baptism Register 1813 – 1947

 5. Little Gaddesden School Log Books 1887 – 1906